- Search The Registry

 *Mayer Lehman was born on this date in 1830.
 He was a white Jewish-American businessman, banker, slave owner, and philanthropist.

-Mayer Lehman took an active interest in philanthropic work and was a trustee of Temple Emanu-El as well as a generous giver to the Mount Sinai Hospital in New York City.
+Mayer Lehman took an active interest in philanthropic work and was a trustee of Temple Emanu-El and a generous giver to the Mount Sinai Hospital in New York City.
 He was also a member of the Harmonie Club.
-Mayer Lehman was one of the three founding brothers of the investment bank Lehman Brothers died on June 21, 1897.
+Mayer Lehman, one of the three founding brothers of the investment bank Lehman Brothers, died on June 21, 1897.